Enquire

 • Day 2 – Vatersay to Ardmhor

-Your day will start with an early bus ride to the start of the walk in Vatersay.
+Your day will start with a taxi transfer to the start of the walk in Vatersay.
 You can choose to visit Bàgh à Deas beach, the southernmost beach of the islands and dip your toes in the ocean, before you start the walk.
 You will be on the coast, circumnavigating Heiseabhal Beag (172m) before crossing the first causeway to the island of Barra.
 From here you will be heading up the western flank of Beinn Tangabhal (332m), before joining the road to Craigston, which leads to the highest peaks, on Barra.
 On arrival in Ardmhor, make your way to your accommodation for the night.

 22km (14 miles), 760m (2490ft) of ascent

-• Day 3 – Ardmhor to Howmore via ferry to Eriskay
+• Day 3 – Ardmhor to Daliburgh via ferry to Eriskay

 Today starts with a ferry to the Isle of Eriskay.
 Once you arrive in Eriskay, you are treated to a stunning coastal walk to Howmore including the next causeway to the Isle of South Uist.

 For your walk today, you will leave the coast and travel over moorland, between the bodies of water, inland, following the way markers.
 At Carnan, you cross the causeway from South Uist to Benbecula, where the path follows the coast again north to Aird.
-There is then a short road walk south to the settlement of Baile nan Cailleach where you will stay for the night.
+There is then a short road walk to the settlement of Liniclate where you will stay for the night.

 The Way today, takes you in land again, starting along the road before heading up the path to bag the summit of Ruabhal at (124m).
 As you arrive in the settlement of Gramsdal, you will start to see the next causeway crossing to the Ilse of Grimsay and as you reach the end of this causeway, the next one comes into sight to take you onto North Uist.
 From Carinish, you head away from the west coast, meandering across the moorland between the lochans to Langais.
 By walking around Beinn Langais (90m), you pick up a track by the main road, that takes you to Stumore.
 From here it is a short walk down to Lochmaddy for your overnight stay.